Fortification and Reinforcements

 The fighting continued sporadically until about 8 p.m.
 Then Capt.
 Louis Coulon de Villiers, commander of the French force and brother of Jumonville, requested a truce to discuss the surrender of Washington's command.

 Terms of Surrender

 Near midnight, after several hours of negotiation, the terms were reduced to writing.
 Washington and Mackay signed the multi-part document.
 The British were allowed to withdraw with the honors of war, retaining their baggage and weapons, but having to surrender their swivel guns.
-Washington surrendered his command to the French.
+Washington surrendered Fort Necessity to the French.

 One clause stated that Washington was guilty of the assassination of a French officer, Jumonville.
 He denied this.
 He said the translation he had been given was not "assassination", but "death of" or "killing."
 In any event, the French used this propaganda to great advantage in efforts to discredit the English.

 The British troops left Fort Necessity for Wills Creek on the morning of July 4.
 From there they marched back to Virginia.
 The French burned Fort Necessity and afterwards returned to Fort Duquesne.

 The following year Washington joined another British expedition to the Forks of the Ohio under the command of General Edward Braddock.